billfeng/nfc-rw/README.md

 # nfc-rw
-A simple NFC tag reader/writer written in Python.
+A simple NFC tag reader/writer in Python.

-Tested with the SONY RC-S380 NFC reader/writer.
+Tested with the *SONY RC-S380* NFC reader/writer.

 ### Requirement

 You will need:

 - SONY RC-S380 NFC reader/writer
 - Python 2.7
 - The nfc library